 - Ten Yellow Bananas (original version) pub by Miss Helen Books, March 2006

 - Santa is in Our Chimney pub by Miss Helen Books, September 2006

-- Early 2009, five of my giggle rhyming poems for children (Miss Murtle the Turtle, Hugs, Freckles, Tiddles, and Ten Little Men) selected for a book, Books For Fiji, published for the kids at the Namara District School in Fiji.
-This was a wonderful project put together by Morgan Hayton and Sally Odgers.
+- Book for Fiji: Early 2009, five of my giggle rhyming poems for children (Miss Murtle the Turtle, Hugs, Freckles, Tiddles, and Ten Little Men) selected for a book, Books For Fiji, published for the kids at the Namara District School in Fiji.

 - Articles in Australia Bookseller and Publisher magazine